 Free things to do at Maggie Daley Park.
 Here’s what’s there and everything is free except the Climbing Wall, City Mini Golf, scooter rental and reserved Tennis Courts.
+The Climbing Wall and Tennis Courts are open.
+Mini Golf will open April 20, 2018 weather permitting.

 Location: 337 E. Randolph, 312.742.3918.
 Hours: 6:00 am to 11:00 pm